Tatianabellagio/freqk/README.md

 - [ ] hash info for variants so that you skip duplicates?

+- [ ] for ref-dedup, what to do if there are chromosomes in fasta that have no variants in vcf?

+- [ ] for ref-dedup, put k-mers into hashset at end of each loop?

+- [ ] add verbose flag with clap, improve logging: https://rust-cli.github.io/book/tutorial/output.html

+- [ ] index step, for variants within k bp, only get k-mers that overlap one variant

 - [x] skip invariant sites, sites where REF and ALT are the same or there is no ALT information

 - [x] get k-mer length from index in ref-dedup